umarhassan-mitodl/10.37-spring-2007/content/pages/assignments.md

 WebLab Experiment
 -----------------

 This experiment was part of the Cambridge-MIT Institute funded Web Based Teaching Project.
 First, students completed a pre-lab assignment.
 Then students at MIT observed a reactor running at Cambridge University in real time.
 Finally, the students analyzed the data in a post-lab assignment.
 A short description follows below.
-More information about the nonideal reactor WebLab can be found [here](https://como.cheng.cam.ac.uk/index.php?Page=Research&Section=Weblabs).
+More information about the nonideal reactor WebLab can be found {{% resource_link "3078ae7e-0ee7-4ec4-8724-0bcaa4879117" "here" %}}.

 A reaction of phenolphthalein occurs in aqueous sodium hydroxide solution.